whennemuth/bu-wp-ecs/docs/parameters.md

 - REGION: The region being deployed to.
 - DNS:
   - hostedZone: The name of a preexisting hosted zone for which a new "A" record will created to route traffic to the ALB created for wordpress.
-    The "A"
   - includeRDS: Add a new record to the wordpress route53 hosted zone for the  the RDS database.
-This will allow for addressing connections to the database using something like `"dev.db.kualitest.research.bu.edu"`as an alternative to the automatically assigned socket address.
+This will allow for addressing connections to the database using something like `"dev.db.warhen.work"`as an alternative to the automatically assigned socket address.
   - certificateARN: The ARN of the preexisting ACM certificate that corresponds to hosted zone being used.
 - S3PROXY:
   - dockerImage: The docker tag for the customized s3proxy docker container in a public docker registry, like the BU ECR